technomancy/corkscrew/README.markdown

                             :git "git://github.com/cgrand/enlive.git"]]}

 Dependencies refer to projects hosted in Maven repositories.
-You provide the name and version, and optionally the group ID, though this will default to the name if not provided.
+You provide the name (aka artifactId) and version, and optionally the group ID, though this will default to the name if not provided.

 You may also specify source dependencies on Clojure projects that are fetched directly from version-control repositories.
-Currently only Subversion and Git are supported, but it's easy to add others.
+You need to provide the name of the project, the version you want, the SCM it's managed with (currently only Subversion and Git are supported, but it's easy to add others), and the repository URL.

 TODO: Dependencies on source projects that require AOT are not implemented.